hratx-blue-ocean/hratx41-lost-and-hound/readme.md

 ### Technical Challenges/Research
-Challenges that were unexpected
+Some unexpected challenges we ran into while building this app were
+- Getting data from different websites to match the same schema
+- Jest -> configuration, snapshots, writing good quality tests

-* It was common for website/robots.txt files to prohibit web scraping, which initially was our plan for generating data on lost dogs.
+It was common for website/robots.txt files to prohibit web scraping, which initially was our plan for generating data on lost dogs.
 Sometimes you just can not legally scrape a website and there is no way around it.
 In some cases you may need to be granted permission, but either way it is very important to first check out a websites robots.txt page and understand their parameters.

+# Client Deliverables
+Our team strived to meet the expectations of our primary user by organizing deliverables into specific user stories.
+Some key user stories are listed below:

-### User Stories
+#### User Stories
 * As a user I should be able to select a lost/found dog's lost/found date so that I can retrieve the appropriate data matching that description

 * As a user I should be able to select a lost/found dog's size so that I can retrieve the appropriate data matching that description